-Expenditures reported on the Schedule are reported on the accrual basis of accounting.
+Expenditures reported on the Schedule are reported on the accrual basis of accounting except that reported expenditures include website costs capitalized as assets and not reported as expenses in the financial statements.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance and/or OMB Circular A-122, Cost Principles for Non-profit Organizations, wherein certain types of expenditures are not allowable or are limited as to reimbursement.